bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Zoom the above pic for more information.

 Given the scale of **THE WORLD**, The Earth is almost non-existent !?

-Arguably the most important question one can ask:

 Q) What is the Purpose of **THE WORLD**?